beegieb/kaggle_see_click_fix/README.md

 This will create all datasets required for the model, train the model, and save the predictions.
 The final model and intermediate datasets will be saved to cache.

-By default the predictions will be saved to submissions/ridge39.csv In general predictions are saved using the format $SUBMITDIR/$MODELNAME.csv
+By default the predictions will be saved to submissions/ridge_39.csv In general predictions are saved using the format $SUBMITDIR/$MODELNAME.csv

 To change the default location for predictions and cache modify the global variables in config.py

-I currently do not have any cache management implemented, so state cache files are not removed.
+I currently do not have any cache management implemented, so stale cache files are not removed.
 If you would like to try running a model with any other dataset configurations you will need to manually flush the cache by removing all relevent cache files in cache/.
 A safe bet is to delete everything in cache if you're unsure